krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 With sample path analysis, Little's Law  becomes a tool for studying the long-run observed behavior of input-output systems.
-It allows us to characterize a system not by its internal structure or stochastic assumptions, but by whether its macroscopic (and as we will see soon, microscopic) behavior satisfies certain constraints when observed over time.
+It allows us to characterize a system not by its internal structure or stochastic assumptions, but by whether its macroscopic behavior satisfies certain constraints when observed over time.
 And importantly, it gives us a concrete operational definition that lets us  _measure_ and _verify_ this condition from observed data.